LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-05-fangs-opening1.md

 [(G3>G3) -› (G4>G1) growth swap]({% post_url 2022-10-05-fangs-concepts %})
-to reclaim [[Prey on the builders]] often, which can be useful against England
-To contain its heavy building.
+to reclaim [[Prey on the builders]] often, which can be useful against England to contain its heavy building.

 ### Growth